-5 Written Questions
+5 Written questions

-5 Matching Questions
+5 Matching questions

 - Years after he barely survived a terrorist attack that killed his wife and two children, Mr. Puskari suffers recurring flashbacks and frequent nightmares of the event.
 They render him incapable of holding a steady job.
 Mr. Puskari is most clearly showing signs of:

-- c post-traumatic stress disorder.
+- d post-traumatic stress disorder.

-5 Multiple Choice Questions
+5 Multiple choice questions

-- dissociative identity disorder
+- dissociative disorder.

 - a psychological disorder marked by the appearance by age 7 of one or more of 3 key symptoms: extreme inattention, hyperactivity, and impulsivity.